worldcoin/orb-software/README.md

 - Prefer the [nix crate][nix crate] for safe unix APIs instead of raw unsafe libc.
 PRs that use `libc` will be rejected if an equivalent safe function in `nix` exists.
+- PR names and the final squashed commit that gets merged, should start with an area prefix, like `ir-camera:`.
+This helps disambigutate which part of the monorepo changed at a glance.

 ## First time Setup